haskellfoundation/error-message-index/message-index/messages/GHC-44432/index.md

 introduced: 9.6.1
 ---

-If a toplevel type signature is given, then there also needs to be an accompanying binding.
+If a type signature is given for a name, then that name also needs to be defined.